tonethar/IGME-230-GDD-Spring-2018/notes/php-3.md

 - PHP has a number of "Super Global" associate arrays that are always available in all scopes : http://php.net/manual/en/reserved.variables.server.php
  - The `$_SERVER` super global contains "Server and execution environment information" such as paths and script locations, and this information is provided by the web server : http://php.net/manual/en/reserved.variables.server.php

-More interestingly, this variable also contains information about the user including their IP address, the "User Agent" (i.e. browser) that requested the page, and the "referrer" - if they clicked on a link that sent them to your page.
+More interestingly, this variable also contains information about the user including their IP address, the "User Agent" (i.e. browser) that requested the page, and the page's "referrer" - if they clicked on a link that sent them to your page.

 The following script will loop through the `$_SERVER` array and print out all of the keys and values: